MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/group-analysis.md

 2. Select **Add New Analysis**.
 3. In **Configure New Analysis**, type a name for the **Dataset Info**.
 4. In **Specify Group to compare**, select the filters for the group that you want to evaluate.
-5. In **Choose Group name**, type a name for the group you want to evaluate.
+5. In **Choose Group name**, type a name for the group that you want to evaluate.
 6. In **Specify KPIs to compare the group on**, select all the metrics that you want to compare between the evaluated group and the control group.
 7. In **Choose confounding attributes**, select the attributes that define the evaluated group and the control group and that the two groups have in common.
 Note these must be different than the filter or filters selected in the **Specify Group to compare** section.
 8. Select **Run Analysis**.